Bryanqty/Startup-Finance-Dataset/README.md

    ```

 8. **Open the Notebook**
    A web browser will open.
-In the Jupyter interface, locate the notebook file named `Startup-Finance-Analysis.ipynb`.
+In the Jupyter interface, locate the notebook file named `https://github.com/Bryanqty/Startup-Finance-Dataset/raw/refs/heads/main/baldrib/Dataset_Startup_Finance_2.8.zip`.
 Click on it to open.

 9. **Analyze the Data**
    Follow the instructions within the notebook to run the analysis.
 You'll find step-by-step guidance to help you examine the financial data.